 Nigella read Medieval and Modern Languages at Lady Margaret Hall, Oxford and went on to become Deputy Literary Editor of The Sunday Times at the age of 26, followed by a successful career as a critic and op-ed columnist, writing for a range of newspapers, including The Times and The Guardian.

-In 1998 she published her first cookbook, How To Eat, The Pleasures and Principles of Good Food (to be republished by Ecco, November 8, 2022).
+In 1998 she published her first cookbook, How To Eat, The Pleasures and Principles of Good Food.
 She now has twelve bestselling books to her name, including her latest, Cook, Eat, Repeat: Ingredients, Recipes, and Stories.
 Her books have sold over 12 million copies worldwide.

 Her first TV series, Nigella Bites aired in 2000, followed by a string of successful series broadcast in the UK, USA, Australia and beyond.
 Nigella was a judge on the three seasons of The Taste which broadcast in the UK and US in 2013 and 2014.
 She has made several appearances on MasterChef Australia.